 Although still in their infancy, AI bots could be the next breakthrough tool to creating a cohesive message to customers by delivering timely content, solving problems and handing off much warmer leads to sales reps.

 AI bots was one of the many topics M/C/C employees explored while at SXSW 2017.
+To get help on your tech support and more IT services, check out Orange County IT Services.
 For more topics, check out the other posts in this month’s blog!